Bissam Cuttack: Demographics

-There is a beautiful Temple, with its new look, for her.
-The temple of Markama is situated by the Temple of Maa Markama.
+Maa Markama Temple situated at the end of the village happens to be the only temple dedicated to the Goddess Markama in Odisha.
+The temple of 'Karkama' is situated beside the Temple of Maa Markama.
 There is a beautiful spring at Chatikona and Siva Temple beside it.
 Maa Markama College and Maa Markama degree college is the only college here.
 This college has NCC and NSS units.
 New Life English medium school, Navodaya School, Govt.
 High School, Saraswati Vidya Mandir are the educational institutes available.
 The Secondary training school now renamed as the District Institute of Educational Training, Rayagada at Bissam Cuttack is a well-known teacher training school in Odisha.
 Students from every nook and corner come to get training here each year.
 Bissam Cuttack also has a College of Nursing running B.Sc.
 Nursing course, GNM and ANM courses in the Christian Hospital Campus.

-There is a JMFC court, a jail, and a fire station.
-Bissam Cuttack has a Government CHC and a Christian mission hospital known as Christian Hospital Bissamcuttack, which is a 200 bed hospital with various specialties such as Obstetrics and Gynecology, Surgery, Medicine, Pediatrics, Dental and Ophthalmology.
+There is a JMFC court, Senior Civil Judge Court, Additional District Judge Court, a jail, and a fire station.
+Bissam Cuttack has a Government CHC and a Christian mission hospital known as Christian Hospital Bissamcuttack, which is a 200-bed hospital with various specialties such as Obstetrics and Gynecology, Surgery, Medicine, Pediatrics, Dental and Ophthalmology.
 Rath Yatra of Lord Jagannath is very famous.
 Ganesh Puja, Gajalaxmi Puja and Diwali are grandly celebrated.
 A personal museum cum library (in the name of Adikanda Sangrahalaya) with a good number of unpublished writings and some antique objects relating to the history of Bissam Cuttack, owned by Sri Sriranga Nayak (retd.
 Hindi teacher of Bissam Cuttack), is the first of its kind in Rayagada district.
 It has become a unique asset for research scholars in the country and abroad for their research work in the field of history as well as language.

 Temples of divinity

-A great number of temples enhance the cultural beauty of the village.
+It is one of the identified Tourist Centres (scenic spot) of Odisha.
+A great number of temples enhance the cultural beauty of the town.